yhe-c/CS30-Major-Project/proposal.md

 ## Major Project Description

+Hair My Screams 2.0
 Remake of my previous semester's major project.
-Hair My Screams 2.0
+Platformer based on a horror manga, PTSD Radio.

 ## Needs to Have List

-- main menu/page
+- main menu/page (have buttons)
-- character and enemy sprites
+- character, enemy, and item sprites
 - collisions and physics
 - different levels (2d arrays)
 - keyboard interactions
-- background music
+- background music (able to turn on and off)
+- game over, pause game, retry level

 ## Nice to Have List

+- able to choose your character
-- sound effects
+- sound effects (able to turn on and off)
-- better character animation
+- better/smoother character animation
-- different platforms (moving, breaking)
+- different platforms (moving platforms, platforms that break after the character is on it for a certain time)
+- randomly generated levels that are able to be completed